 Jimmy Chitwood, Alex Cunningham, and The Essence Of Life

-In case you’ve been living under a rock, Coastal shocked the baseball world by rising from a preseason 25th ranking and making history by slaying such NCAA Goliaths as NC State, LSU, Florida, and TCU before finally taking the title against Arizona in a thriller.
+Coastal had just shocked the baseball world by rising from a preseason 25th ranking and making history by slaying such NCAA Goliaths as NC State, LSU, Florida, and TCU before finally taking the title against Arizona in a thriller.
 I believe Coastal’s achievement is the best thing to happen to college baseball (and to baseball in general) in the last 20 years.
 It proved once again that in this glorious game, you don’t always have to be the biggest, strongest, or even the best team… You only have to be the better than the other team for about 3 hours.
 It also showed the importance of culture, the value of selflessness, love, respect and service, and the powerful synergy those qualities create.

 During our summer program at the Florida Baseball Ranch, we start every day with a 5-10 min mindset segment.
 It really sets the tone for the day’s work ahead.
 It’s something I learned from Ron Wolforth, and we never miss a day.
 Last summer after the CWS ended, I was inspired to create a mindset I called “Jimmy Chitwood, Alex Cunningham, and The Essence of Life.”
 It starts out with a quote from Hall of Fame motivational speaker, Zig Ziglar